Welcome to today's edition of the Rush 24-7 podcast.

 That was the first real setback for Powell.

-See, i i if we had just left it to Democrats and Clinton and Albright, this test wouldn't have happened.
+See, if we'd have just left it to Democrats and Clinton and Albright, this test wouldn't have happened.

-Actually, the superhighway would have been used by the North Koreans to march troops down there and tanks and uh what have you.
+Actually, the super highway would have been used by the North Koreans to march troops down there and tanks and what have you.

 Bush sucks, cut Colin Powell off at the knees early on, sandbagged brilliant Democrat plans of Bill Clinton and Madeline Albright.

-Uh just goes to show you folks how damaging Republicans have been.
+It just goes to show you, folks, how damaging Republicans have been.

 We went back to the archives, found this laugher of a story.

-It is uh from what is the date here?
+It is from, what is the date here?

 I think it's December 15th of 2002, although I'm guessing I'm trying to read the web link.